 Leaving the meta description blank means Google will choose some text from your home page and plunk it in there.

 The meta description isn’t going to help your indexing much, but it’s a great spot to feature something wonderful about you and your products.

 As you can see, not much was done at all and even I was a little surprised at how weak this website’s SEO was.

-For more than $1,000.00 per month that she was paying, this small business owner simply wasn’t getting any “bang for her buck”.
+For more than $1,000.00 per month that she was paying, this small business owner would have been better off hiring no one.